nabeelvalley/docs/src/content/blog/2020/13-10/launch-fsi-from-terminal.md

 description: Using the .NET CLI to use the F# Interactive console and run F# Scripts
 ---

+---
+published: true
+title: Scripting with FSharp
+subtitle: 13 October 2020
+description: Using the .NET CLI to use the F# Interactive console and run F# Scripts
+---

 > Before you can use the following, you will need the [.NET Core SDK installed](https://dotnet.microsoft.com/download)

 # Open the F# Interactive Console